 Minimally Invasive Fusionless Surgery for AIS

-Recent advances surgical techniques and technology as well as our understanding of scoliosis in growing children have allowed for the development of minimally invasive fusionless surgery for adolescent idiopathic scoliosis.
-The technical name for this surgery is vertebral tethering.
-Instead of fusing the spine rigidly after straightening it out, a tight rope is placed on the convex side of the curve.
-This can be accomplished using small incisions through which a camera is introduced to look at the spine (minimally invasive).
-As the child’s spine is allowed to grow, the rope will prevent the tethered convex side from growing, while the other concave side continues to grow.
-This will gradually straighten out the spine without the need for fusion.
+Recent advancements in surgical techniques, coupled with our improved understanding of scoliosis in growing children, have paved the way for the development of minimally invasive fusionless surgery for adolescent idiopathic scoliosis, technically known as vertebral tethering.
+Instead of rigidly fusing the spine following straightening, a taut rope is placed on the convex side of the spinal curve.
+This innovative approach uses minimally invasive surgery to make small incisions through which a camera is introduced to observe the spine.
+Over time, as the child’s spine continues to grow, the tethered convex side is restrained from growing, while the concave side is allowed to grow, gradually resulting in the straightening of the spine without the necessity for fusion.

-This procedure is currently experimental and not approved by the Food and Drug Administration (FDA).
-In addition, it can only be safely performed on select children who are actively growing.
-Please consult with Dr. Cho to see if this procedure is right for you.
+It’s important to note that this procedure is currently experimental and has not received approval from the Food and Drug Administration (FDA).
+Moreover, it can only be safely performed on specific children who are still in the active growth phase.
+For guidance on whether this procedure is suitable for your child, please consult with Dr. Cho.

 Case Presentation